fabulous-dev/Fabulous/docs/guide.md

 The `view` function computes an immutable Xaml-like description.
 In the above example, the choice between a label and button depends on the `model.Pressed` value.

-Dynamic Views
+Views
 ------------

-Dynamic `view` functions are written using an F# DSL, see ``Elmish.XamarinForms.DynamicViews``.
+The `view` function is written using an F# DSL, see ``Elmish.XamarinForms.DynamicViews``.
-Dynamic Views excel in cases where the existence, characteristics and layout of the view depends on information in the model.
-React-style differential update is used to update the Xamarin.Forms display based on the previous and current view descriptions.
+View functions excel in cases where the existence, characteristics and layout of the view depends on information in the model.
+Differential update is used to efficiently update the Xamarin.Forms display based on the previous and current view descriptions.

-The F# DSL is [generated](https://github.com/fsprojects/Elmish.XamarinForms/tree/master/Elmish.XamarinForms/Xamarin.Forms.Core.fs) from a [declarative model](https://github.com/fsprojects/Elmish.XamarinForms/blob/master/Generator/bindings.json) using a [code generator](https://github.com/fsprojects/Elmish.XamarinForms/tree/master/Generator) adapted from [@praeclarum](https://github.com/praeclarum)'s [ImmutableUI generator](https://github.com/praeclarum/ImmutableUI).
-* There is only one UI element type (XamlElement, an immutable property bag).
-* Safe creation is done through helpers such as [`Xaml.Button(...)`](https://github.com/fsprojects/Elmish.XamarinForms/tree/master/Elmish.XamarinForms/DynamicXaml.fs#L1248).

 ### Dynamic Views: ContentPage